nfalquet/thunderbird-openpgp/jekyll/index.md

   * They describe the problem and provide shortcuts that can solve the error immediately.

-Once we have the recipients pills and key notifications, we could get rid of the code for this window and save a bit on maintenance.
+Once we have the recipient pills and key notifications, we could get rid of the code for this window and save a bit on maintenance.

 Additional options